laserpants/groundfork-js/README.md

 ##### Storage

 The device cache.
-The library incorporates a default backend, operating on the browser's local storage object.
+The included, default backend uses the browser's local storage object.

 ##### Endpoint